iahmadhabibx/javascript360/README.md

 Group console logs for better debeugging of the code.
 # Day - 27:
 Detect when the caps lock is turned on in your application using javascript.
+# Day - 28:
+Generators were introduced to the JavaScript language.
+A generator is a process that can be paused and resumed and can yield multiple values.